-I’m in the process of updating my guide on making Ubuntu look like a Mac to better reflect the way macOS looks today, and the GNOME extension below is going to fit in beautifully.
+I’m in the process of updating my guide on how to make Ubuntu look like a Mac to reflect the way macOS looks today, and the GNOME extension below fits in beautifully.

-Called “Compiz-alike magic lamp effect”, this a free, open source GNOME Shell extension does an excellent job of recreating this famously flashy window minimisation effect on the Ubuntu desktop (as well as other Linux distros which use GNOME Shell).
+Called “Compiz-alike magic lamp effect”, this free, open source GNOME Shell extension does an standout job of recreating Apple’s famously flashy window minimisation effect on the Ubuntu desktop (though it will work on any Linux distro using GNOME Shell).

 The “genie effect” animation is synonymous with Mac computers as it was the default window minimisation effect used during the early years of the system.
 Notably, the effect was first shown off during an Apple keynote way back in 2000 — it’s been around that long!

 Linux users wanting to add the animation to their systems have had several ways to do it over the years.
 The best known effect is the ‘Magic Lamp’ effect for Compiz, the 3D composited window manager, though (naturally) elementary OS provides it too.